 12 August AD 117 – A mysterious death occurs in Selinus (#Hadrian1900)

-On 12 August AD 117, Trajan's freedman and personal servant, the twenty-eight-year-old Marcus Ulpius Phaedimus, died in Selinus in Cilicia just a few days after his master and within a day of Hadrian receiving the news of Trajan's death.
-This coincidence only deepened the mystery surrounding the circumstances of Hadrian's adoption.
-Phaedimus, who had presumably… Continue reading 12 August AD 117 – A mysterious death occurs in Selinus (#Hadrian1900)
+On August 12 AD 117, Marcus Ulpius Phaedimus, a twenty-eight-year-old freedman and personal servant of Trajan, died in Selinus, Cilicia.
+This occurred just a few days after Trajan's death and only one day after Hadrian received the news of Trajan's passing.
+This coincidence added to the mystery surrounding the circumstances of Hadrian's adoption.
+Phaedimus, who… Continue reading 12 August AD 117 – A mysterious death occurs in Selinus (#Hadrian1900)

 8 August AD 117 – Trajan dies at Selinus (#Hadrian1900)

-On 8 August AD 117, after a 19-year reign of military glory, Emperor Trajan died at the coastal town of Selinus in western Cilicia (present-day Gazipaşa, about 180 km to the East of Antalya on the southern coast of Turkey).
-According to Cassius Dio, Trajan fell seriously ill after an unsuccessful siege of the Mesopotamian… Continue reading 8 August AD 117 – Trajan dies at Selinus (#Hadrian1900)
+On 8 August AD 117, after a 19-year reign of military glory, Emperor Trajan died at the coastal town of Selinus in western Cilicia (present-day Gazipaşa, about 180 km East of Antalya on the southern coast of Turkey).
+According to Cassius Dio, Trajan fell seriously ill after an unsuccessful siege of the Mesopotamian city of… Continue reading 8 August AD 117 – Trajan dies at Selinus (#Hadrian1900)